 Kim Miller takes a master in social work at the university of Sidney and work as a volunteer in Blue Dragon when she is in Hanoi.

 Kim explains that it is a long way to go in life to understand that we can make a better choice in our lives.
 The circus project supported by FK have different levels of impact in the life of the kids.

 - We have one boy, for example, who really struggle in his life and if he finds something difficult, he quits.
-He quits jobs very easy, he struggles with the school and this is a common ting in his life just to walk away.
+He quits jobs very easy, he struggles with the school and it is a common ting in his life just to walk away.
 But in the circus classes he is one of the leaders because he enjoys it very much.
 The circus has become the bright spot in his life.
-He is more confidence, engaged and just continues going anyway.
+He is more confidence and engaged.

-Kids that have struggle with complex trauma and negligence have difficult to concentrate.
-And one of the things the teaches include in the end of the classes is meditation as a tool to improve their concentration ability.
+Kids that struggle with complex trauma and negligence have difficult to concentrate.
+And one of the things the teachers include in the end of the classes is meditation as a tool to improve their concentration ability.